-\Data not available or reporting requirements not met.
+^{}Data not available or reporting requirements not met.

-The state should maintain access to science facilities and supplies Eighth-graders whose schools have science labs, 2015
+The state should maintain access to science resources Eighth-graders whose schools have science labs, 2015

 SOURCE: U.S. Department of Education, 2015 Eighth-graders whose schools report that supplies or materials for science labs are available "to a large extent," 2015